Chinampa

 Chinampa (chināmitl [tʃiˈnaːmitɬ]) is a technique used in Mesoamerican agriculture which relies on small, rectangular areas of fertile arable land to grow crops on the shallow lake beds in the Valley of Mexico.
+The word chinampa has Nahuatl origins, chinampa meaning “in the fence of reeds”.
 They are built up on wetlands of a lake or freshwater swamp for agricultural purposes, and their proportions ensure optimal moisture retention.
+This method was also used and occupied most of Lake Xochimilco.
 The United Nations designated it a Globally Important Agricultural Heritage System in 2018.
-The Aztecs created the very first Chinampa.

-Although different technologies existed during the Post-classic and Colonial periods in the basin, chinampas have raised many questions on agricultural production and political development.
+Although different technologies existed during the Post-classic and Colonial periods in the basin, chinampas have raised many questions about agricultural production and political development.
 After the Aztec Triple Alliance formed, the conquest of southern basin city-states, such as Xochimilco, was one of the first strategies of imperial expansion.
 Before this time, farmers maintained small-scale chinampas adjacent to their households and communities in the freshwater lakes of Xochimilco and Chalco.
-Chinampas were invented by the Aztec civilization.
+The Aztecs did not invent the chinampa technology but rather were the first to develop it to a large scale cultivation.
 Sometimes referred to as "floating gardens," chinampas are artificial islands that were created by interweaving reeds with stakes beneath the lake's surface, creating underwater fences.
 A buildup of soil and aquatic vegetation would be piled into these "fences" until the top layer of soil was visible on the water's surface.